Fall 2015 Enrollment

 Financial Aid Breakdown 2014-2015

-85% of full-time first-time undergraduates receiving any financial aid
+82% of full-time, first-time undergraduates awarded any financial aid

-$4,803 Average amount of federal state local or institutional grant aid received
+$4,905 Average amount of federal, state, local, or institutional grant aid awarded

-$5,685 Average amount of student loan aid received by full-time first-time undergraduates
+$5,696 Average amount of student loan aid awarded to full-time, first-time undergraduates

 UNI offers thousands of scholarships each year to deserving students.
 A scholarship might cover the entire cost of a student’s tuition, or it might be a one-time award of a few hundred dollars.
 Either way, it’s worth applying for, because it’ll help reduce the cost of education.